Local Hazard Mitigation Plan

 COMMUNITY OUTREACH EVENT.
 A community outreach event will be held in order to engage the public and provide further opportunity for community input.
 You are encouraged to attend the community outreach event and share your specific knowledge about hazards and hazard mitigation in your community.
 This is also an opportunity to be informed on the progress and status of the LHMP process.

 PUBLIC REVIEW DRAFT LHMP.
-The LHMP will be made available for a two week public review period (anticipated to occur in early Fall 2023), where the City welcomes your comments and questions.
+The LHMP will be made available for a two week public review period where the City welcomes your comments and questions.

 CONTACT US